-A PRR will be submitted every year by the NYSDEC.
+A PRR will be submitted every three years by the NYSDEC, or at an alternate frequency as may be determined by the NYSDEC.
 The report will be submitted within 45 calendar days of the end of each certification period.
 Other reports, such as groundwater monitoring data, will be included as part of the PRR, and may also be submitted separately as determined by the NYSDEC.
 Media sampling results will also be incorporated into the PRR.
 The report will include:

-• EC/IC certification
+- EC/IC certification - All applicable inspection forms and other records generated for the Site during the reporting period - A summary of any discharge monitoring data and/or information generated during the reporting period with comments and conclusions

-- All applicable inspection forms and other records generated for the Site during the reporting period - A summary of any discharge monitoring data and/or information generated during the reporting period with comments and conclusions - Data summary tables and graphical representations of COC by media (e.g., groundwater), which include a listing of all compounds analyzed, along with the applicable standards, with all exceedances highlighted.
+- Data summary tables and graphical representations of COC by media (e.g., groundwater), which include a listing of all compounds analyzed, along with the applicable standards, with all exceedances highlighted.
 These will include a presentation of past data sufficient for the NYSDEC to evaluate contaminant concentration trends - Results of all analyses, copies of all laboratory data sheets, and the required laboratory data deliverables for all samples collected during the reporting period will be submitted electronically in a NYSDEC-approved format - A site evaluation, which includes the following: - The compliance of the remedy with the requirements of the Site-specific ROD - Any new conclusions or observations regarding site contamination based on inspections or data generated by the Monitoring Plan for the media being monitored - Recommendations regarding any necessary changes to the remedy and/or Monitoring Plan - The overall performance and effectiveness of the remedy.